 This classic dinner is so cozy and creamy.
-It’s the perfect choice for a family-friendly meal or as delicious leftovers!
-Beef Stroganoff is flexible and filling, with lots of dairy and ground beef, served over warm egg noodles or even mashed potatoes!
+Beef stroganoff is the perfect choice for a family-friendly meal and of course, it makes delicious leftovers!
+It’s hard to resist the combination of ground beef, dairy and mushrooms all served over warm egg noodles or mashed potatoes.

 What Is Beef Stroganoff?

-Originating in Russia, the recipe for beef stroganoff has not changed much from its roots.
-The dish has a base of sauteed beef mixed in a hardy sour cream sauce, then served over rice.
-The recipe has been Americanized to include mushrooms, onions, cream, and egg noodles.
+Beef stroganoff is an old-fashioned recipe from Russia.
+The original recipe has a base of sautéed beef mixed in a hardy sour cream sauce, then served over rice.
+In the US, beef stroganoff has been Americanized to include mushrooms, onions, cream, and egg noodles.

 The American version of beef stroganoff is flexible.
 It can include a fresh mushroom sauce or the simple option of canned cream of mushroom soup instead.
 Use either ground beef, stew beef, or a good quality steak (think rib eye, sirloin, or beef tenderloin).